 All parents or carers are legally responsible for ensuring that their children receive an education.
 Most children are educated by attending school.
 It is the duty of all parents or carers to see their children attend school regularly and punctually.
-If a child’s attendance becomes or remains a source of concern, the local authority (LA) is legally responsible for enforcing school attendance through the courts, and the ACE team is the section of the LA which carries out this responsibility.
+If a child’s attendance becomes or remains a source of concern, the local authority (LA) is legally responsible for enforcing school attendance through the courts.

 There are now three main actions open to an LA: